narmi/design_system/contributing/principles.md

 Static documentation is a lie waiting to happen.
 Narmi Design System generates documentation from code as much as possible to ensure docs remain accurate and up to date.

+## 3) Evolve as the Narmi product evolves

+### Build for change

+As new features and enhancements are added to Narmi core products, changes will be codified in the design system.
+Components in the design system are built to anticipate change.